ericmcdaniel/MSS-Code-Guidelines/README.md

     ```

 - #### Data Attributes
     - Data attributes should be used to provide information to JavaScript to initialize or operate on that portion of the DOM.
-For instance:
+For instance, consider this fictional example that loads 20 comments from a particular service.
+At a high-level, all that is required to make the service calls are an **id** and a **count** for number of comments.

     ```html
     <div class="comments" data-comment-id="jks34" data-comment-count="20">